bencyrus/chatterbox-express/readme.md

-# 🎯 Cue Backend API
+# 🎯 Chatterbox Express API

-A simple Express.js backend API for the Cue iOS app with SQLite database and normalized schema.
+A simple Express.js API for the Chatterbox iOS app with SQLite database and normalized schema.

 ## 🚀 Getting Started